krzysu/elm-sokoban-player/README.md

 #######|
 ```

-- `ShortStringLevel` - created from normal with Run Length Encoding
+- `ShortStringLevel` - created from normal with Run Length Encoding, row separation obligatory with pipe, underscore represents an empty field

 ```
 7#|#.@_#_#|#$*_$_#|#3_$_#|#_2.2_#|#2_*2_#|7#|